bf4648/annotations-from-ibooks/README.md

 # Getting started

-This is my little shell script that I wrote to dump the annotations from iBooks.
-The only thing that needs to be changed in the script is the BOOK_TITLE variable near the top of the script.
+This little script just dumps the ibooks annotations using the title of the book into a semicolon delimated file in ~/Downloads/output.csv.
+You can then import this file into Anki since Anki will import csv files.

 ## Get the title